 3) Best Lightweight Travel Crib: KidCo PeaPod Plus

 Looking for other travel sleep solutions for your little ones while on the go?
-Also check out our other guides on kids travel bed solutions to help you decide which ones are best for you and your kiddos!
+Also check out our other guides on kids travel bed options to help you decide which ones are best for you and your kiddos!

 What is a Portable Travel Crib?

-A baby travel crib is a lifesaver for parents who want their little ones to have their own, safe space while traveling without a ton of hassle and extra luggage weight.
+A baby travel crib is a lifesaver for parents who want their little ones to have their own, safe space while traveling without a ton of hassle and too much extra luggage weight.
 A portable crib is typically a slightly smaller version of your own crib at home.
 It often has moveable arms and legs that let it fold down easily into a compact carrier, making it extremely easy to move around for any parent on the go.
-An infant travel bed is a must for all parents with babies and toddlers, whether that be frequent traveling families or for a weekend to Grandma’s.
+An infant travel bed is a must for all parents with babies and toddlers, whether that be frequent traveling families or for a weekend at Grandma’s.

 Portable crib comparison table